MrHaribo/mrharibo.github.io/gettingstarted/index.md

 ![#open-views](OpeningViews.PNG "Open the relevant views")

+#### Opening the MicroNet Error Console

+MicroNet is still under development any many aspects are still not covered by the framework.
+In this regard, MicroNet provides the *MicroNet Console* which shows all errors that happened in the background.
+Be shure to check it regularly or specifically if something failed scilently in the background.
+The MicroNet console is available via the pull-down menu of the Service Explorer.

 ## Whats Next

 If you have successfully complete the previous steps you completed the installation process and are ready to start developing your first MicroNet application.
 Continue with the [Basic Communication](../communicationtutorial/index.md) Tutorial.